ishan-malik-25/AnteaterDynamics/README.md

 Open Manipulator X platform.

 CAD assembly files of both the proof of concept assemblies will be uploaded to this repository as well as the updated BOMs for these parts.
+We have also included a copy of the preliminary testing plan for our proof of concept, which may evolve as we start assembling components.

 ----------------------------------------------------------------------------------------------------------------------------------
 Update 2/27/2025